New Jersey on Top: America’s Sports Betting Hub

 In recent years, there has been a strong focus across America on the continuous rise of sports betting.
 The end of the Professional Amateur Sports Protection Act, or PASPA, has led to states being permitted to make up their own minds about whether or not to offer sports betting.
 And since PASPA was overturned, New Jersey has certainly made the decision to build on its extensive heritage as a hub for gamblers.

 The state legalized sports betting in June of 2018, and the first few online bets were being placed within days.
-Since then, its gambling industry has seen a big spike in value – boosted, no doubt, by the fact that sports betting in its near neighbor, New York, remains illegal.
-The information below will go into more depth about the role of sports betting in the Garden State – and assess whether or not New Jersey will be able to hold its position as time goes on.
+Since then, its gambling industry has since seen a big spike, no doubt, by the fact that sports betting in its near neighbor, New York, remains illegal.
+The information below will go into more depth about the role of sports betting in the Garden State, and assess whether or not New Jersey will be able to hold its position as time goes on.

 NJ and betting: the background

 New Jersey was leading the way on betting even before PASPA was overturned.
 The presence of Atlantic City, which is a nearly 40,000-person municipality located on the coast in Atlantic County, has ensured that gambling is built into the culture of the area.
 Its casino sector is understood to be worth around $3 billion US dollars, and there are millions of visitors each year.
 It was formerly just a resort destination where people went for the sea air, but by the time the 20th century got under way, it was the East Coast’s gambling hotspot.

 When PASPA was legalized, New Jersey moved fast.
 The first legal bets were placed within just a few days of the green light being given, and it’s now the case that any racecourse or commercial casino in the entire state can apply for approval to deliver sports betting offers.
 The industry raked in revenues of around $50.6 million US dollars in November of last year, making it one of the most successful in the country.